-Conversing with a close Afghani friend of mine who’s currently studying in the U.S., Sayed Saber Ibrahimi says: “Malala’s bravery also shows the failure of the regional and international governments in fighting terrorism and radicalism in the region.
+A close Afghani friend of mine who’s currently studying in the United States, Sayed Saber Ibrahimi, said of the shooting: “Malala’s bravery also shows the failure of the regional and international governments in fighting terrorism and radicalism in the region.
 The attack on Malala shows that the Taliban has no respect for women’s rights.
 If they return to power, either in Afghanistan or Pakistan, they will further oppress women.
 Therefore, it is essential that in any peace negotiations with the Taliban, women’s rights and other human liberties should be put on the table.”

 And so the Taliban, claiming to be an Islamic-based entity yet failing to keep up with the basic teachings of Islam, have once again outraged all decent people around the world.
-The Islam I know calls for providing education for both male and female equally and encouraging Muslims from both genders to pursue knowledge – even learning new languages.
+The Islam I know calls for providing education for both male and female equally, and encouraging Muslims from both genders to pursue knowledge – even learning new languages.
 Countless verses in Quran encourage Muslims to read, work their minds and get education in different languages.
 To quote Prophet Mohammed: “One who treads a path in search of knowledge has his path to Paradise made easy by God.”

 Malala Yousafzai is a proof that at any price, the Taliban should be denied power.
-From a Muslim viewpoint, protests ought to be universal and concerned Muslims should disown the Taliban and not let them get away claiming to be acting according to Islam, because it is clear to the naked eye that Islam is being used as a scapegoat for an inhumane lust for power and control.
+From a Muslim viewpoint, protests ought to be universal and concerned Muslims should disown the Taliban and not let them get away claiming to act according to Islam, because it is clear to the naked eye that Islam is being used as a scapegoat for an inhumane lust for power and control.

 In situations similar to this, action must be taken – not over unresolved issues thousands of years old, nor over insignificant cartoons and films.
 Terrorism ought to be fought from the inside out.